PopuriAO29/Greentea/README.md

 ## Compatibility Goals

-Greentea OS does not limit itself just to running ".exe" files.
+Greentea OS does not limit itself just to running ".exe" and ".sys" files.
 Overall compatibility goals are:

 - GUI and console `.exe` apps
 - NT drivers (in the sandboxes/virtualized environments)